burlachenkok/exploring-python3/python3-note.md

 The actual parameters (arguments) to a function call are introduced by themselves in the local symbol table of the called function when it is called.
 Arguments are passed by value, where the value is always an object reference, not the value of the object.
 A function definition associates the function name with the function object in the current symbol table.

-The `return` statement returns with a value from a function.
+The `return` statement returns a value from a function.
 Return without an expression argument returns `None` implicitly.
 Falling off the end of a function also returns `None` implicitly.

 ### Default Argument Value